Robert Fulton Cutting: Personal life

 In 1884, he purchased 724 Fifth Avenue along "Vanderbilt Row" as a home for his family in Manhattan.
 In 1895, however, Cutting purchased property further uptown and hired Ernest Flagg to design a new residence located at 24 East 67th Street, at the corner of Madison Avenue.
 He also acquired a home in 1889 in the exclusive Tuxedo Park community, a large residence designed by Bruce Price in 1887 and located on Tower Hill Road at the intersection of Clubhouse Road and Serpentine Road.

-Cutting died, aged 82, at his home in Tuxedo Park on September 21, 1934.
-His funeral was attended by over 500 people and was held at St. Georges, and he was buried at Green-Wood Cemetery in Brooklyn, New York.
+Cutting died at the age of 82 at his home in Tuxedo Park on September 21, 1934.
+His funeral, attended by over 500 people, was held at St. Georges.
+He was buried at Green-Wood Cemetery in Brooklyn, New York.
 Following his death, Dr. William Jay Schieffelin paid tribute to Cutting during a radio address, stating "Robert Fulton Cutting devoted his life to advance social justice; he early saw that voters should disregard national parties in selecting city officers.
 New York owes much to his leadership in creating a prevailing public opinion in favor of non-partisan government.
 He have his devoted service and generous support to the Committee of Seventy, the City Club, the Bureau of Municipal Research and the Citizens Union--of which he was the first chairman."